dbeley/senscritiquescraper/README.md

 Utility to scrap senscritique.com.

-- scr_get_top : Scraper for a top list/chart (i.e. Top 111 Films)
+- scr_get_top : Scraper for a top list/chart (take an URL as parameter)
-- scr_get_collection : Scraper for an user collection (not implemented yet)
+- scr_get_collection : Scraper for an user collection (take a username as parameter)
 - scr_get_infos_item : Scraper for an item (not implemented yet)
 - scr_get_infos_artist : Scraper for an artist (not implemented yet)